Please Wait!

 Little Wandle Keep Up/Catch Up for Phonics and Reading

-the Staffordshire EP Reading Intervention for reading
+The Staffordshire EP Reading Intervention for reading (EPATT)

 The Governor with specific responsibility for SEND is Mrs Zoe Comley who visits the school regularly.